India

 Travel restrictions around designated tribal areas: The movement of tourists around designated Restricted or Protected Areas requires permission from the Indian authorities.
 The list of areas can be obtained from the Bureau of Immigration.
 Travellers should seek advice from the High Commission of India to Singapore when planning to visit these areas.

-Natural disasters: India is susceptible to natural disasters like monsoons, cyclones and earthquakes.
+Natural disasters: Parts of India are susceptible to natural disasters like monsoons, cyclones and earthquakes.
 There can be widespread disruptions to services when they occur.
 Travellers can monitor the media and the India Meteorological Department website for updates.

 Natural disaster